Join a thriving and vibrant community of committed and passionate researchers in the Department of Typography & Graphic Communication.

 Our collections and archives have global recognition and include the Otto and Marie Neurath Isotype Collection and the Non-Latin Type Collection.
 We pioneered collections-based PhD research and encourage projects concerned with the materiality of designed artefacts to define new histories, and that build understanding through analysis and interpretation.
 We have informal and formal links with libraries, museums, galleries and industry throughout the world, including the Musée de L'imprimerie in Lyon, the British Library and Tate.

-Our research environment is enhanced by our leadership of the AHRC Design Star Doctoral Training Centre, which offers studentship funding for innovative doctoral projects across a consortium of leading universities and external partners.
-Design Star brings together world-class research in design for industry, interaction design, design process, communication design, design history, curation and creative practice.
-Design Star research training opportunities are open to all PhD students in Typography.
+We are fortunate to have led the AHRC Design Star Doctoral Training Centre, which from 2015-18 offered studentship funding for innovative doctoral projects across a consortium of leading universities and external partners.
+As our Design Star researchers complete their studentships we continue offering research training opportunities, such as seminars and researcher development events, that are open to all PhD students in Typography, and which bring together world-class research in design for industry, interaction design, design process, communication design, design history, curation and creative practice.
 Find out more at www.designstar.org.

 Supervision and Support

 Doctoral students have experienced and committed supervisors, and are welcome to attend lectures by visiting speakers and specialist summer schools and workshops.
 Our PhD students are encouraged to present their work to non-academic audiences, at conferences or meetings, through exhibitions and social media.